lobrien0/lobrien0/README.md

+# Get to know me

 - 👋 Hi, I’m @skymotic otherwise known as Luke
-- 👀 I’m interested in Gaming, Computer Science, Networking and Security
-- 🌱 I’m currently and forever improving my linux skills
+- 🌱 I’m currently a 4th year student at UCCS getting my degree in Computer Security
 - 📫 You can reach me via email at: lobrien@uccs.edu

-- I am currently a 4th year student at UCCS for Computer Security.
-- I am very comfortable programing in C, C#, C++, Java, and Python
-- I can script effectivly in Unix/Bash
+## Can I program?

-- I am still learning Bash and PowerShell Scripting
+As with anyone I am still learning, and forever will be.
+Keep that in mind.

+### Skilled w/ Languages

+1. C, C++, C#

+2. Java

+3. Python

+### Comfortable w/ Language

+1. HTML / CSS

+2. Bash

+### Still Learning (not super comfortable w/)

+1. Aarch64 Assembly

+2. x86_64 Assembly

+3. PHP

+### Wanna Start Learning

+1. Dart

+2. JavaScript